yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 Go Lang (Golint, Gofmt) and Ruby (Rubocop) are two popular programming languages that allow developers to perform unit tests.

 You can also run JUnit for Java-based applications.

+When working with the Microsoft Ecosystem and any, c# is a well-known option.

 ### Integration-Test